gyyu/gyyu.github.io/_pages/about.md

 The tagline from my page is from _Watchmen_ by Alan Moore.
 It's from a quote by Dr. Manhattan that I love and has been dear to me through tough times.

-It's a scene where Dr. Manhattan tells Laurie that he doesn't think her life in meaningless while they are on Mars.
+It's a scene where Dr. Manhattan tells Laurie that he doesn't think her life is meaningless while they are on Mars.
 It goes:

 > Dr. Manhattan: Thermodynamic miracles... events with odds so astronomical they're effectively impossible, like oxygen spontaneously becoming gold.
 I long to observe such a thing.
 > And yet, in each human coupling, a thousand million sperm vie for a single egg.
 Multiple those odds by countless generations, against the odds of your ancestors being alive; meeting; siring this precise son; that exact daughter...